ksnll/chip8-remu/README.md

-### Chip 9 emulator in rust
+### Chip 8 emulator in rust

-This is a personal learning project
+Personal toy project to learn more about emulation in rust